scipy/scipy/doc/source/dev/contributor/continuous_integration.rst

 - For truly critical tests that are unavoidably slow, add an exception using ``pytest.mark.fail_slow``.

-See `devpy-test`_ for more information about working with slow tests locally.
+See :ref:`devpy-test` for more information about working with slow tests locally.

 Wheel builds